hmmj1851/Research-Driven-Stock-Price-Prediction-using-LSTM-on-Goldman-Sachs-Stock-Data-1999--2022-/README.md

-onducted extensive research to develop a highly accurate stock price prediction model using historical Goldman Sachs stock market data from 1999 to 2022.
+conducted extensive research to develop a highly accurate stock price prediction model using historical Goldman Sachs stock market data from 1999 to 2022.
 My research culminated in the successful implementation of LSTM (Long Short-Term Memory) algorithms,